gitpress-io/gitpress-docs/source/faq.md

 A: By now, GitPress supports 5 languages to run inline, they are Javascript, Python 2, Ruby, C/C++, Scheme.
 We are still working on more language playgrounds.
 Check [the language support](languages).

+## Q: How to sync with private repos?

+A: Follow [this instruction](setup-manually) to sync with private repos.

+## Q: How to setup repo manually?

+A: Follow [this instruction](setup-manually) to setup repo manually.

 ## Q: How to upload images and pictures?

 A: I recommend you to keep image files or pictures in an online image sharing and host service like imgur, google cloud, Amazon S3, etc.